 In August 2017, the FASB issued Accounting Standards Update No. 2017-12, Derivatives and Hedging (Topic 815), Targeted Improvements to Accounting for Hedging Activities ("ASU 2017-12").
 ASU 2017-12 intends to better align an entity's risk management activities and financial reporting for hedging relationships through changes to both the designation and measurement guidance for qualifying hedging relationships and the presentation of hedge results.
 The amendments expand and refine hedge accounting for both nonfinancial and financial risk components and align the recognition and presentation of the effects of the hedging instrument and the hedged item in the financial statements.
 The guidance in ASU 2017-12 is required for annual reporting periods beginning after December 15, 2018, with early adoption permitted.
-We are currently evaluating the effect that implementation of this update will have upon adoption on our consolidated financial position and results of operations.
+We are currently accounting for our cash flow hedges in accordance with the guidance provided in ASU 2017-12.